Heat Diffusion Equation (1D)

 Boundary Conditions

-As with the implicit method, to maintain symmetry in the coefficient matrices the coefficients must be modified for the nodes adjacent to the boundaries.
-The equations for the centroids adjacent to the boundary are then given by:
+As in the implicit method, symmetry of the coefficient matrices is preserved by modifying the coefficients for centroids adjacent to the boundaries.
+The resulting equations are:

 Dirichlet Boundary Conditions